ddavis1223/Stock-Analysis/README.md

 This analysis looks at the total daily volume and returns relying upon the year of stocks in the data set.

 ## Results
 The stock performance in 2017 gave more positive returns in 2018.
-The visualizations is pictured below.

 ## Summary